a-team-fr/swag/README.md

 ## why Swag as name ? ##
 In french somethin "swag" is something cool, and i think s🤘ag is very cool !
 I also liked the "Sophisticated Wild Ass Guess" as something that quickly do the job.

 One can also think of fun abbreviation such as :
+* Serendipity Without A Glitch
+* Software With Awesome Generator
+* Some Would Argue Genius

 ## How it works ?
 ![Welcome](https://user-images.githubusercontent.com/9682519/78081693-70f91880-73b1-11ea-8cb0-c1d27468816b.png)